coinable/coinable-docs/docs/developers/checkouts/getting-started.md

   - `max_value` - the numerical representation of the maximum unit until shipping.
 - `type` - optional.
 Type of payment, defaults to `fixed_amount`(Not editable at the moment).

-`custom_fields` - optional - An array of `CustomFeidl`, which defines a custom field on your checkout form, can be used for custom data that may be required for your business.
+`custom_fields` - optional - An array of `CustomField`, which defines a custom field on your checkout form, which can be used for custom data that may be required for your business.

 - `required` - optional.
-Defaults to `false`, if set to `true` will required this field to be filled in order to continue the checkout.
+Defaults to `false`.
+If set to `true`, the custom field will be required in order to continue the checkout.
-- `title` - the title of your field which will be used as a title ine the form.
+- `title` - the title of your field which will be used as a title in the checkout form.
-- `key` - the key under which the value of this field will be saved, must be unique, otherwise values will be overidden. `key` is also responsible to represent the field under the Order details, which takes the form of `key_name` -> `Key name`.
+- `key` - the key under which the value of this field will be saved.
+The `key` must be unique, otherwise values will be overidden.
+The `key` also represents the field under the Order details, which takes the form of `key_name` -> `Key name`.

 ### Creating a checkout session